-Next, we explore how the addition of bigram and trigram features into the model, with the rest of the settings fixed, affects classification accuracies.
-Our aim is not only to compare the impact of different normalization methods, but also to measure the performance limits of simple bag-of-n-grams models.
+Next, we explore how the addition of bigram and trigram features, i.e. the switch from a bag-of-words to a bag-of-n-grams model, with the rest of the settings fixed, affects classification accuracies.
+Our aim is not only to compare the impact of different normalization methods, but also to measure the performance limits of bag-of-n-grams models.
 Hence, we experiment with the strongest algorithms - NBSVM in the binary task and SVM in the multiclass one.
-We focus on the best normalization methods in each category - the stemmers of Milošević and Ljubešić and Pandžić, and the lemmatizer of Ljubešić et al. in the binary classification, and the same lemmatizer and the latter stemmer in the multiclass task.
+We focus on the best normalization tools in each category - the stemmers of Milošević and Ljubešić and Pandžić, and the lemmatizer of Ljubešić et al. in the binary classification, and the same lemmatizer and the latter stemmer in the multiclass task.

 Tables 4 and 5 contain the binary and the multiclass classification accuracies.
-(S) stands for stemmers and (L) for lemmatizers, while U denotes unigram, B bigram, and T trigram features.
-The differences between the results of normalized and baseline models that are found statistically significant at the 0.05 / 0.01 level are marked with / .
+(S) stands for stemmers and (L) for lemmatizers, while U, B, and T denote unigram, bigram, and trigram features, respectively.
+The differences between the results of normalized and baseline models that are found statistically significant at the 0.05 / 0.01 level are marked with \ / \\.

-In the binary setting all of the selected normalization tools perform similarly, but the stemmer of Ljubešić and Pandžić manages to be slightly better than the alternatives and raises the maximal recorded accuracy on SerbMR-2C to 86.1% with the U+B model, due to a better tokenization procedure.
-In the three-class setting we find that stemming allows for better results than lemmatization and we observe very similar results to those obtained in [2].
+In the binary setting, all of the selected normalization tools perform similarly, but the stemmer of Ljubešić and Pandžić manages to be slightly better than the alternatives and raises the maximal recorded accuracy on SerbMR-2C to 86.1% with the U + B model, due to a better tokenization procedure.
+In the three-class setting we find that stemming allows for better results than lemmatization, and we observe results similar to those obtained in [3].

-TABLE 4: CLASSIFIER CV ACCURACIES ON SERBMR-2C: POSITIVE/NEGATIVE.
+TABLE 4: BAG-OF-N-GRAMS MODEL - CLASSIFIER CV ACCURACIES ON SERBMR-2C: POSITIVE/NEGATIVE

 Morphological NBSVM

-normalization U U + B U+B+T
+normalization U U + B U + B + T

 No normalization 83.50 83.90 83.82

 (S) Milošević 84.74 85.97 85.93

-(S) Ljubešić and Pandžić 84.19 86.11 86.01
+(S) Ljubešić & Pandžić 84.19 86.11 86.01

 (L) Ljubešić et al. 84.20 85.88 85.84